Manhattan Community Board 7

-The Manhattan Community Board 7 is a New York City community board encompassing the neighborhoods of Manhattan Valley, Upper West Side, and Lincoln Square in the borough of Manhattan.
+The Manhattan Community Board 7 is a New York City community board encompassing the neighborhood of the Upper West Side, including Manhattan Valley and Lincoln Square, in the borough of Manhattan.

-Its oversight is the Westside section of Manhattan, running the length of Central Park from Central Park West to the Hudson River.
+Its oversight is the Upper West Side of Manhattan, running the length of Central Park from Central Park West to the Hudson River.
 Specifically, it is delimited by Central Park West on the east, the northern portion of Columbus Circle, West 60th Street, Columbus Avenue (Ninth Avenue), and West 59th Street on the south, the Hudson River on the west and Cathedral Parkway (also known as West 110th Street) on the north.

+2026 members

+Alex Morgan Bell serves as Chairperson and Yassiel Nieves is the District Manager.
+Executive officers of the board include: Richard Asche, Vice Chair; Kevin Reevey, Treasurer; Nandita Venkatesan, Technology & Communications Officer; Jennifer Maulsby, Co-Secretary; and Egor Shakhnovkiy, Co-Secretary.

 2024 members

 Beverly Donohue serves as Chairperson and Max Vandervliet is the District Manager.
 Other executive officers as of 2014 include Doug Kleiman, Vice-Chair, Seema Reddy, Treasurer, Barbara Adler, Co-Secretary and Alex Bell, Co-Secretary.

 Activities

 Community Boards, including CB7, are local governmental entities that provide neighborhood-level services under the New York City Charter.
 They play key advisory roles in land use and zoning matters and the city budget and coordinate the delivery of municipal services.
 CB7 also acts as a bridge between the Upper West Side and the City’s other governmental entities, advocating for and developing policy recommendations from the grassroots level.

 The Manhattan Borough President appoints fifty volunteer members.
 All board members live, work, or otherwise have a vested interest the community.